 For more magnification, it is recommended to add a teleconverter, rather than a diopter.
 This maintains your working distance from the subject and reduces the risk of accidentally bumping into the fan with the front of the lens and making all the pretty polyps close up.

 If you want an extreme supermacro, a combination of teleconverter and diopter will give very strong magnification without being right on top of the subject, and will increase the chance of getting an image with strong eye contact.

 Keep in mind that when shooting such a small subject at high magnifications, it can be quite difficult to keep your subject in focus due to the incredibly small depth of field.

 Additionally, put your cameras in autofocus in to get sharp images.

-These tiny, eye-lidless fish are very sensitive and dislike bright lights.
-We suggest limiting the number of flash-lit images of pygmies, ideally to five, to keep their disturbance to a minimum.
+These tiny, eye-lidless fish are very sensitive to and dislike bright lights.
+We suggest limiting the number of flash-lit images of pygmies, ideally to no more than five, to keep their disturbance to a minimum.
 Also, we highly recommend that you do not use a focus light.
-This is often the main reason for them constantly turning away from the photographer.
+This is the main reason cited for them constantly turning away from photographers.

-• Be aware of your surroundings: keep your buoyancy and don’t touch anything, especially not their gorgonian home.
+- Be aware of your surroundings: keep your buoyancy and don’t touch anything, especially not their soft coral home.
 These corals take decades to grow and are extremely fragile.
 Additionally, do not try to “pose” the pygmy by poking it, as this will stress it out.

-• Be prepared: To avoid breaking any coral or run out of bottom time, as some species are found in deep waters, it is best to have your camera settings ready before approaching the gorgonian.
+- Be prepared: To avoid breaking any coral or run out of bottom time, as some species are found in deep waters, it is best to have your camera settings ready before approaching the coral.